mellowism/JoinWorldCommand/README.md

 #
 #
 #world_commands:
 #  world: #This is the name of your world.
+Permission to trigger command is jwc.world.<world-name>
 #    command: hello #This is the command you want to execute.
 Use %player% for the name of the player that joins the world.
 #    executor: player #Who executes the command, player or console.
 # Example to create a join message: tellraw @a {"text":"%player% joined the world!", "color":"gold"}
 #
+enable_world_commands: true
 world_commands:
   world:
     command: hello